imagej/imagej.github.io/_pages/plugins/bdv/index.md

 Organizing sources into groups, assigning appropriate colors, adjusting brightness correctly, and bookmarking interesting locations is work that you do not want to repeat over and over every time you re-open a dataset.
 Therefore, BigDataViewer allows to save and load these settings.

-Select {% include bc content='File | Save settings'%} from the menu to store settings to an XML file, and {% include bc content='File | Load settings'%} to load them from an XML file.
+Select {% include bc path='File | Save settings'%} from the menu to store settings to an XML file, and {% include bc path='File | Load settings'%} to load them from an XML file.

 When a dataset is opened, BigDataViewer automatically loads an appropriately named settings file if it is present.
 This settings file must be in the same directory as the dataset's XML file, and have the same filename with *.settings* appended.
 For example, if the dataset's XML file is named *drosophila.xml*, the settings file must be named *drosophila.settings.xml*.
-(If you select {% include bc content='File | Save settings'%}, this filename is already suggested in the Save File dialog.)
+(If you select {% include bc path='File | Save settings'%}, this filename is already suggested in the Save File dialog.)

 Settings files assume that a specific number of sources are present, therefore settings are usually not compatible across different datasets.

 ### Opening BigDataViewer Datasets as ImageJ Stacks

 BigDataViewer may be great for looking at your data, but what if you want to apply other ImageJ algorithms or plugins to the images?
-You can open individual images from a dataset as ImageJ stacks using {% include bc content='File | Import | BigDataViewer...'%} from the Fiji menu.
+You can open individual images from a dataset as ImageJ stacks using {% include bc path='File | Import | BigDataViewer...'%} from the Fiji menu.

 <img src="/media/Bdv-import.png" width="500"/>